-Packed with dried fruit, spices and a hint of warmth from a glug brandy, it will fill your home with all the classic scents of the season.
-And as well as being enjoyable to both cook and eat, this cake’s decorative flourishes will mean it will take pride of place in any Christmas party.
+An unusual rosemary wreath elevates this Christmas classic.
+Packed with dried fruit, candied peel, spices and a hint of warmth from a generous glug of brandy, this cake will fill your home with all the classic scents of the season.

 - 850g mixed fruit